ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - cooking
       - hiking
     image: /img/susan-gaskell.jpg
+    bio: >-
-    bio: Susan is our Purchasing & Planning Manager, overseeing all the supply chain and managing the production planning.
-With over 10 years of experience in purchasing, Susan excels in managing our supply chain ensuring that pricing, quality and delivery schedules are commercially acceptable.
-In her spare time Susan enjoys travelling and has practised yoga for 33 years!
+      Susan is our Purchasing & Planning Manager here at ASL, where she is responsible for overseeing the supply chain and managing production planning.
+With 35 years of experience in purchasing, she ensures that pricing, quality, and delivery schedules meet commercial expectations, contributing to ASL's success in maintaining a competitive edge in the industry.

+      Away from work, Susan loves to travel, enjoying discovering new destinations and cultures.
+She has also been practicing yoga for 37 years, finding balance and relaxation through this lifelong passion.
   - name: Michele Barnes
     jobtitle: Sales Administrator
     bio: Michele is our bright & bubbly Sales Administrator and is the fastest